TheLeopard65

 • The first user, provided as part of assumed breach, was part of First-Line Support group.

-• The todd.wolfe user was a member of the second group, the Second-Line Support Technitions.
+• The todd.wolfe user was a member of the second group, the Second-Line Support Technicians.

-• The tester assumed that later access to the third-line group will also be required.
+• I assumed that later access to the third-line group would also be required.

-• After enumeration, tester found an archived user home directory with dpapi creds inside
+• After enumeration, I found an archived user home directory with DPAPI creds inside

 PS C:\IT\Second-Line Support\Archived Users> ls